FreunzWa/FW_sync/medicine/paediatrics/Medical/respiratory_conditions.md

     + refer immediately @severe upper airway obstruction and failure to respond to treatment == ICU/ anaesthetics
     + defer IV access
     + DC stridor free at rest AND has had 4 hours of neb adrenaline OR 30 minutes after steroid administration

+# Protracted BActerial bronchitis
+    most common of
+- treamtent
+    + 4 weeks of augmentin that will cover likely. often abx used previously but cough never went away. thus need long term course.

+# Chronic suppurative lung disease
+    Causes
+        PCD (primary ciliary dyskinesia)
+        Immune deficiencies
+        Bronchiectsis
+        Aspirated foreign body
+        Cystic fibrosis
+        Tuberculosis
+- @chronic inflammation and damage to lung parenchyma == widening of airways with bronchiectasis, fluid accumulation and mucous.
+- investigations
+    + CXR/ CT
+        * signet ring sign. airway large than surrounding vessel.
+    + LFTs
+    + nasal NO (PCD)
+    + sweat test (Cl  must be under 40)
+    + immunology screening (total IgG)

+# Cystic fibrosis
+- screening
+    + measurement of immune reactive trypsinogen. the highest 1% are then tested for most common CF mutations. then find if they are heterozygeous/ homozgous == then do the sweat test.
+    + @positive sweat test == diagnosed wth CF.